franserr2288/city-watch-dog/README.md

 ## 🙌 Author & Intent

 Built by Francisco Serrano to demonstrate real-world engineering practices, clean architecture, and a passion for civic technology.
-This project blends **data, community insight, and modern infrastructure** into a scalable, responsible tool.
+This project blends **data, community insight, and modern infrastructure** into a scalable, responsible tool

-Let’s build something impactful.